shwanvas/MHSync/README.md

 * Angular 15
 * SqlServer

-* Name of the files associated
+* Name of the files associated in
   * Apis
     * ApacheKafkaInsertService
     * ApacheKafkaUpdateService